 Ted Piltzecker has received awards from the National Endowment for the Arts, the New York State Council on the Arts, the New Jersey State Council on the Arts, The Lincoln Center Institute, and the ASCAP Foundation.
 His works have been aired on National Public Radio’s "Performance Today" and the Canadian Broadcasting Company’s "Arts National" and have been performed by the Philadelphia Orchestra Chamber Ensemble at the Kimmel Center for the Performing Arts.
 As a guest of the People’s Republic of China, he premiered new works for percussion at the Conservatories in Beijing and Wuhan in the summer of 2013.
 In the summer of 2014 he premiered two new works, one for wind ensemble and one for jazz band at the Conservatório de Tatuí in Brazil.
-He is an associate professor of music composition at the Purchase Conservatory of Music, State University of New York and also teaches vibraphone at the Hartt School in Connecticut.
+He is a professor emeritus of music composition at the Purchase Conservatory of Music, State University of New York where his orchestral work Precarious Indifference was premiered in 2016.
+A new setting for his work Tango For An Elegant Man for vibraphone, marimba and full orchestra was premiered in July 2023 in Argentina.
+He is a professor emeritus of composition at SUNY Purchase, and also teaches vibraphone at the Hartt School in CT.

-Ted is a graduate of the Eastman and Manhattan Schools of Music.
-He is an active pilot and unicyclist who performs using Musser vibraphones and his signature Mike Balter mallets exclusively.
+Ted Piltzecker is a graduate of the Eastman and Manhattan Schools of Music.
+He is an active pilot and unicyclist who performs using Musser vibraphones and his signature Vic Firth mallets exclusively.
 Additional information, including recordings and videos, may be found at TedVibes.com.